emazurek/wanderer.github.io/_posts/2014-05-26-validating-geoJson.markdown

 Next you need some geoJSON.
 We will use [this](https://raw.githubusercontent.com/wanderer/Detroit-Farm-Map/master/data/map.geojson) for the example.
 Now to check if it is valid or not simple run `curl https://raw.githubusercontent.com/wanderer/Detroit-Farm-Map/master/data/map.geojson | gjv`.
 If it was invalid `gjv` would print out the errors else it will just tell you its valid.

-you can also validate local file, `gjv file1 files2 ...`
+You can also validate local files like this `gjv file1 files2 ...`